kay-a11y/kay-a11y.github.io/_posts/2025/web_security/2025-07-14-aftermark-watermark.md

 * **JPG** compresses hard, tossing subtle pixel values.
 After the first few rounds, all the "fine details" are already lost.
 Then JPEG can't compress what isn't there.

 * **PNG** tries to preserve the exact data it gets from that JPG, but, after just a few rounds, **all further loss is minimal** because the image is already "as compressed as JPEG wants."
-The file size for both formats stabilizes:
-  * PNG size stays basically the same (22.8 MB).
-  * JPG size hovers (4.1 MB).

 So we'd see: